unchainedshop/unchained/docs/source/advanced-config/delivery.md

 ## 2. DeliveryPriceAdapter

 Delivery pricing adapter is used to do the actual delivery cost calculation.
-The adapter is run for every single item included in an order.
+The adapter is run for every single item included in an order. in order to add a custom delivery price logic for orders you need to implement [IDeliveryPricingAdapter](https://docs.unchained.shop/types/types/delivery_pricing.IDeliveryPricingAdapter.html)

+below is a an example of delivery price for the above delivery adapter that will charge $50  as a delivery fee for orders that use `ShopPickUp` (the above adapter) for there delivery provider.

 ```typescript